 Sensex, Nifty Marginally Higher In Early Trade

-(RTTNews) - Indian shares struggled for direction on Tuesday as investors awaited the Federal Reserve's interest-rate decision for directional cues.
+(RTTNews) - Indian shares opened a tad higher on Tuesday as investors reacted to firm global cues and positive core sector output data.

-The benchmark S&P BSE Sensex was up 37 points at 66,422 in early trade, while the broader NSE Nifty index was up 15 points at 19,687.
+The benchmark S&P BSE Sensex was up 82 points, or 0.1 percent, at 66,609 in early trade, while the broader NSE Nifty index was up 20 points, or 0.1 percent, at 19,774.
+Maruti Suzuki India fell about 1 percent on news it would acquire the Gujarat-based production facility of its parent.

-Tata Steel gained 1.4 percent.
-The company reported over 92 percent fall in Q1 consolidated net profit but still beat estimates.

-Automakers traded higher, with Tata Motors adding 1.6 percent ahead of its earnings release.
-Mahindra & Mahindra shares were up 1.4 percent.

-Metal stocks such as Hindalco and JSW Steel rose 1-2 percent amid optimism that more economic support will come from Beijing.

-Auto parts maker Samvardhana Motherson International jumped 1.5 percent after it acquired Germany's Dr. Schneider Group for $131.6 million.
+Bandhan Bank rallied 2.2 percent after France's Societe Generale bought shares of the private lender Bandhan Bank for Rs 382 crore through open market transactions.

+UPL dropped 1.7 percent after its quarterly profit plunged 81 percent year-on-year.

-TVS Motor Company rallied 2.3 percent on posting 46 percent year-on-year growth in quarterly net profit.
+Petronet LNG rose about half a percent on reporting 13 percent year-on-year growth in Q1 net profit.

-ONGC rose 0.6 percent after oil prices climbed over 2 percent to a three-month high on Monday.

-Reliance Industries edged up slightly.
-The conglomerate has announced an agreement to invest alongside Brookfield Infrastructure and Digital Realty in special purpose vehicles.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!